ggreeley/MemoryOrg/README.md

 # PF
 Each PF function takes two arguments: a vector of words (recall output) and... another vector of words (another recall output).
 PF assess the number of forward and backward pairs of items from recall trial X to recall trial X+1.
 Really, any two outputs can be compared, but that is the classic approach.
 Just as with ARC, reading-in a CSV or similar file with the output of a participant (cleaned appropriately) is also possible - see example data.

-The only difference between the two PF functions is that PF_all produces the componet measures (number of common items, number of observed pairs, etc.) while PF produces only PF.
+The only difference between the two PF functions is that PF_all produces PF *and* the componet measures (number of common items, number of observed pairs, etc.) while PF produces only PF.

 **PF_all**
 ```r